akdimitri/RRAM_COMPILER/README.md

 Y is the number of rows

-LIBRARY is the library where the result will be saved
+LIBRARY is the library where the result will be saved (optional, it can be set directly on the skill code)

-DB is the db id of the symbol of the memristor cell
+DB is the db id of the symbol of the memristor cell (optional, it can be set directly on the skill code)

-CELLMAP is the path to calibre.cellmap file
+CELLMAP is the path to calibre.cellmap file (optional, it can be set directly on the skill code)

 ----------------------------------------